Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

 --------------------------------------------------------------------------------

-The semester code can be specified as a command line argument as option "-s".
+The term code can be specified as a command line argument as option "-t".

 For example:

-./db_backup.py -s f17
+./db_backup.py -t f17

-will dump the submitty 'master' database and all courses registered in the fall 2017 semester.
-This option is useful to dump course databases of previous semesters, or to dump course databases that have a non-standard semester code.
+will dump the submitty 'master' database and all courses registered in the fall 2017 term.
+This option is useful to dump course databases of previous term, or to dump course databases that have a non-standard term code.

-Alternatively, the "-sauto" option will have the semester code automatically determined by the current month and year of the server's date.   e.g. April of 2018 will be the semester code "s18".
+Alternatively, the "-g" option will have the semester code guessed by using the current month and year of the server's date.

-Either "-s" or "-sauto" is required.
+Either "-t" or "-g" is required.

 --------------------------------------------------------------------------------